StewAlexander-com/File_Cleanup/README.md

 ## Quick Start

+Recommended: download the desktop app for your OS (no Python/Flask needed).
+If you prefer or need the terminal, use the CLI options below.

 ### Web Interface (Recommended for beginners)
 Best for most users; runs in your browser with a visual directory tree.
 ```bash